-IPSE - The Association of Independent Professionals and the Self-Employed Ltd, a company registered in England and Wales, number 03770926, with registered offices at Heron House, 10 Dean Farrar Street, London, SW1H 0DX.
+IPSE - The Association of Independent Professionals and the Self-Employed Ltd, a company registered in England and Wales, number 03770926, with registered offices at Lynton House, 7-12 Tavistock Square, London, WC1H 9LT, United Kingdom.

 IPSE Member – A person who is currently a member or life member of IPSE, as defined in the articles of association of IPSE.

 Monthly Renewal Date – outlined in the schedule, where monthly premium payment will be taken.

 Overriding Provisions – Additional provision which apply to The Policy and are outlined in the documentation.